-For a small to midsize business (SMB), recruitment can be tough.
+Recruitment can be tough for a small to midsize business (SMB).
 It’s hard to compete with the larger companies out there when it comes to recruiting because:

-- Bigger companies can put together larger recruitment teams to attract job candidates; and
+- Bigger companies can put together larger recruitment teams to attract job candidates

 In a Harvard Business Review survey, only 32% of global leaders said their organization has the leadership talent and skills necessary to achieve their strategic goals.
 Read that stat again—fewer than a third of leaders believe they have the right people in place to succeed.
 How can you confidently execute any business strategy without feeling assured that your staff is up for the challenge?
 It’s a recipe for failure.